 The spot gold price refers to the price of gold for immediate delivery.
-Known as an XAU= on Reuters Dealing terminal, and XAU-USD as Gold-US Dollar Exchange Rate on Bloomberg terminal.
+Known as an XAU= on Bloomberg Dealing terminal, and XAU-USD as Gold-US Dollar Exchange Rate on Bloomberg terminal.

 Transactions for bullion coins, bars and refined Gold are almost always priced using the spot price as a basis.